angular/angular/aio/content/guide/template-syntax.md

 Add and remove CSS class names from an element's `class` attribute with a **class binding**.

-Here's how to set the attribute without binding in plain HTML:
+Here's how to set the attribute without a binding in plain HTML:

 ```html
 <!-- standard class attribute setting -->